prorev/prorev.github.io/_posts/2020-04-05-statistics-interview_questions.md

 We can say ball picking is random variable $X$.

-> A random variable is a variable whose possible values have an associated probability distribution.
+> A random variable is a variable whose possible values have an associated probability distribution and sample space from where the values are taken.

-We need the entropy $E[X]$ of this random variable.
+We need the entropy $E(X)$ of this random variable.

+> Don't confuse entropy of a random variable with the expected value of the random value $\mathbb E[X]$.

 First we align probabilities and associated information values: